7h3v01c3/tutorials/consolidate-divi-wallet-into-existing-desktop.md

    *Follow the Divi Wallet Importer tutorial for any questions.*
    - For each 12-word wallet:
      - Open **Divi Wallet Importer** and import the 12-word phrase to recover the wallet with coins.
      - Unvault any funds if necessary.
+[How To Manually Unvault](https://www.youtube.com/watch?v=4EBZdnon_Qo)
      - Send the entire balance from this wallet to the Main Address you saved in step 1.
    - After completing the transfer, close **Divi Wallet Importer**.